didi/cube-ui/document/components/docs/en-US/tab-bar.md

     }
   }
   ```
-  At the same time, `cube-tab-bar` also supports other configurations, `show-slider` controls whether to turn on the effect of underscore, `inline` to determine whether the icon and label are in a line, `use-transition` controls whether the underscore use transition, as shown in the sample code.
+  At the same time, `cube-tab-bar` also supports other configurations, `showSlider` controls whether to turn on the effect of underscore, `inline` to determine whether the icon and label are in a line, `useTransition` controls whether the underscore use transition, as shown in the sample code.

 ### CubeTabBar & CubeTabPanels